-Paul Anderson will be a PhD student and graduate assistant in the experimental psychology doctoral program at the University of Memphis starting in Fall of 2020.
+Paul Anderson is a PhD candidate and graduate assistant in the experimental psychology doctoral program at the University of Memphis.
 Research areas of interest include knowledge, learning, memory, belief change, intelligent systems, and any implementation of computer science in cognitive psychology.

 September 2017 - December 2017

 RESEARCH ASSISTANT | UNIVERSITY OF MEMPHIS | SUPERVISOR: DR. NICHOLAS SIMON